sudosoph/docs/content/how-to/varnish-cache/configure-varnish-cache-to-serve-content-while-the-backend-is-offline.md

 ---

-Configuring Varnish to serve stale content is very useful for when your origin crashes.
-This behavior is achievable when running Varnish as a reverse proxy within the section.io's Content Delivery Grid.
+Configuring Varnish Cache to serve stale content is very useful for when your origin crashes.
+This behavior is achievable when running Varnish Cache as a reverse proxy within the section.io's Content Delivery Grid.

 #### Prerequisites

-Make sure you have an [account on section.io](https://www.section.io/sign-up/), and have selected Varnish to run in your proxy stack.
+Make sure you have an [account on section.io](https://www.section.io/sign-up/), and have selected Varnish Cache to run in your proxy stack.

 _Note: This guide will be using VCL 4 syntax, so if you are interested in VCL 3 syntax please reach out to us at support@section.io._